-Obviously people who are suspected from suffering from Alcohol Related Brain Injury (ARBI) need to be assessed by a neurologist and are forced to live very simple lives, with basic routines.
+Obviously, people who are suspected of suffering from Alcohol Related Brain Injury (ARBI) need to be assessed by a neurologist and are forced to live very simple lives, with basic routines.
 They will never recover and so their lives are forever limited, as well as the lives of the people that have to help them cope with life’s demands.

 Alcohol, whether in excess or not, also causes dehydration, which can lead to neuronal damage.

 An important note about water, which people eating unhealthy diets are generally deficient in too, is that even mild dehydration causes the dysfunction of important brain processes, such as alertness, concentration, memory and learning.
 The brain suffers not just from a lack of water, but also from the oxygen and nutrients that can’t reach the brain when there is a lack of water to transport them there.
 In addition, electrical impulses, which your brain runs on, among other things, rely on water too.
 Headaches, fatigue and even hallucinations can be the result of a lack of water in the brain, and by default, in the body too.

 Now you have a good idea of what to avoid if you want to protect and maybe even heal your brain.
 Although prevention is always better than cure, there is some evidence to indicate that avoiding these four types of brain toxins will help your brain function more effectively, and may even help you to regain some cognitive ground if you add the best foods for brain health too.